tunapanda/pandacracy/README.md

 ### The Mechanics of Gig-Finding

 Anyone can find a gig which can help keep Tunapanda Institute going.
-It's not easy, though -- it requires tough skin, the willingness to hear "no", and a true growth mindset.
+It's not easy, though -- it requires tough skin, the willingness to hear "no" (a lot), and a true growth mindset.
+However, it is an indispensable skill that will help you in all walks of life.
+If you sell a lot of gigs for Tunapanda that will not only help keep our training free, but it will add some real substance to your CV that can help you

 Here's the basic process:
 1)